Sonication for Lysis: Cell Disruption and Extraction

-Cell disintegration or lysis is a common part of daily sample preparation in biotech laboratories.
-The goal of lysis is to disrupt parts of the cell wall or the complete cell to release biological molecules.
-Ultrasonic homogenizers are widely used for successful cell lysis.
-The major advantage of sophisticated ultrasonicators is the precise control over process parameters such as intensity and temperature, which allows for a gentle, yet highly efficient cell disruption and extraction.
+Ultrasonic cell lysis is a sample preparation procedure in biotech laboratories.
+The goal is to disrupt cell walls or entire cells to release biological molecules.
+Sonication is commonly used for cell lysis, cell disruption and extraction.
+The major advantage of sonicators for cell lysis lies in the precise control of process parameters, such as intensity and temperature, allowing for gentle yet efficient cell disruption and extraction.

 Cell Lysis using Ultrasound